wso2/docs-is/en/includes/guides/organization-management/invite-parent-organization-users.md

 ## Invite users without email notifications

-In order to disable the email notifications, `manageNotificationsInternally` property can be set to false in Parent Organization's User Invitation API.
-Following sample request can be used to obtain confirmation code without sending email notifications.
+In order to disable email notifications, `manageNotificationsInternally` property can be set to false in Parent Organization's User Invitation API.
+Next, the following sample request can be used to obtain the confirmation code without sending email notifications.

    ``` bash